-As the table and the below chart indicate, Idaho has criss-crossed the national average when it comes to Approvals at the Reconsideration level, but over the last few years Idaho has come out ahead.
-In 2020, Idaho ranked 10th in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, Idaho has is currently ahead of the national average when it comes to Approvals at the Reconsideration level.
+In 2021, Idaho ranked 6th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue on to the next level, the Hearing.

 Idaho Hearings Approval Over Time